 Weight Stack & Resistance

 How heavy the weight stack you choose totally comes down to your personal goals.
-Whether you're toning, starting at a young age, or trying to improve general health, then a 50kg stack is going to cover everything you need.
+Whether you’re toning, starting at a young age, or trying to improve general health, then a 50kg stack is going to cover everything you need.
 However, if your goal is more along the lines of becoming freakishly strong (like Hulk) or building enough muscle to rival Schwarzenegger, it’s going to require 60kg onwards, dependent on your stature.
+Alternatively, there are also multi gyms that now come without a weight stack, and use your own body weight to provide the resistance which a weight stack would provide.

 In your search for the perfect multi gym, you may see something like ‘60kg stack with 100kg resistance’ and wonder what this means.
 Because multi gyms function through pulleys and cables, they generate friction.
 Depending on the quality, some generate more resistance than others.
 The resistance is a ‘feels like’ indicator.
 For example, you could be using 20kg, and in reality, it feels like 30kg due to resistance.